LT-IntroToAI-SY2526/assignment2-per3-aschildgen/a2_writeup.md

 ## Reflection Questions
 1. What was difficult for you while completing the match function?
+    I had a lot of trouble trying to think in Python when my brain has been kind of wired to java, so trying to adjust has been difficult.
+In particular I had trouble trying to understand how you can have one soltuion that can solve any case, as my instinct is to have a seperate solution for each case.

 2. Explain how you could use the match function for extracting information from a movie database.
+    You could use the function to grab dates or movie titles from an given database, using the match function to identifiy keywords and select desired information.